wp-plugins/events-manager-tickets-payments/readme.txt

 * Manage your events and tickets from the **[Events Manager](http://wordpress.org/plugins/events-manager/)** interface.
 * Customize ticket's prices (tax amount, fee and currency).
 * Customize your PDF ticket's design.
 * Receive payments from your tickets sold by credit card (Visa, MasterCard, Amex, JCB, Dinners).
-Bank transfer are issued 7 business days after the end of your events (without cost).
+Bank transfer are issued 7 business days after the end of your events.
 * Create free tickets / open registration to collect membership subscriptions.
 * E-Tickets are automatically sent by email to your attendees.
 * Set your taxpayer settings to apply tax and VAT on your ticket's price.